techgnosis/flask-auto/README.md

 Or you can import the relevant auto-instrumentation libraries into your code which is very similar to both the Ruby/JS auto-instrumentation.

-This repo is using option #1 via `opentelemetry-instrument`
+This repo is using option #1 via `opentelemetry-instrument`.
+Technically #1 and #2 are the same, as #1 just downloads the libraries for you.

 ### Instructions
 1. Run `docker.sh` to enter a Python container